LucijaTomasic/BinaryKaryotypes/README.md

 This repository includes:
 📊 Scripts for analyzing whole-chromosome copy number data
-🧪 Simulations and model code for fitness landscape analysis
+🧪 Numerical solutions of theoretical model for fitness landscape analysis
 📁 Processed datasets used in the paper
 📉 Code to reproduce all main and supplementary figures